Code-Screen/candidates/docs/pushingChanges.md

 # Pushing Changes

-In order to be able to submit your solution, you need to push your work up to the `master` branch of your repository.
+In order to be able to submit your solution, you need to push your work up to the `main` branch of your repository.

 To do this, please run the following commands inside the directory of the repo you cloned locally: